-Network Dynamics for Social Impact Lab
+Network Dynamics for Social Change Lab

 Network Dynamics for Social Impact Lab is a research lab at the Department of Human and Organizational Development at Vanderbilt University.
 Directed by Dr. Rong Wang, the lab consists of a team of undergraduate and graduate researchers.